rick-blaine1/TaskMaster-Demo/README.md

 # TaskMaster-Demo

 A modern task management application built with React, TypeScript, and Supabase, following Test-Driven Development (TDD) principles and optimized build processes.
+THis was a project that came out of the 021 Event's Agentic AI: From Zero to One for Product Managers workshop.

 ## 📋 Project Status